Križ, Zagreb County: History

-Monuments and Sightseeings
+Monuments and sightseeings

 Archaeological finds in Sipćina, near Okešinec, tells us that people used to inhabit this region very early in the past.

-In the fire that caught the old parish church in 1714 the central altar was burnt and six years later in 1720 it was replaced with a new altar featuring priceless wooden sculptures one of the most beautiful in the whole northern Croatia.
-Valuable are also pieces made of gold from the 18th and 19th centuries.
-Around the church there is a hundred-year old park created in 1894 as an imitation of the English landscape architecture.
+In the fire that caught the old parish church in 1714, the central altar was burnt and six years later in 1720, it was replaced with a new altar featuring priceless wooden sculptures, and adorned with pieces made of gold from the 18th and 19th centuries.
+Around the church, there is a hundred-year old park created in 1894, as an imitation of the English landscape architecture of the time.

 Economy

-On the southern municipality border there is the forest "Žutica" with oil field.
-The forest Veliki Jantak known as the hunting ground stretches to the east.
+On the southern municipality border, there is the forest "Žutica" with an oil field.
+The forest Veliki Jantak, known as the hunting ground, stretches to the east.

-Today around 7,000 people live in 16 settlements of Križ municipality covering the area of 118 square kilometres.
-For the economy of the region the most important companies are DIN Novoselec and Elektra Križ (Electric power distribution company).
-When Croatia became an independent state, new possibilities were offered and today there exist many new privately owned businesses.
+Today, around 7,000 people live in 16 settlements of the Križ municipality in an area of 118 square kilometres.
+The largest companies in the Križ municipality are DIN Novoselec and Elektra Križ (Electric power distribution company).
+When Croatia became an independent state, new opportunities were available and today, there exist many privately owned businesses.

 Education

-Education has always had an important role in the region.
-A school existed as far back as the 17th century.
-It was the church school.
-In 1790 the first general public school was opened and in 1884 the library and reading-room.
+Education has always had an historic role in the region.
+A church school existed as far back as the 17th century.
+In 1790, the first general public school was opened and in 1884, a library and reading-room was added.